supabase/supabase/studio/contributing/contributing-checklists.md

 - [ ] Go to **Logs Explorer**
   - [ ] Switch to **Templates** and select one
   - [ ] Check that query results are displaying properly
-  - [ ] Make a change to the query from the template and Save this query
+  - [ ] Make a change to the query from the template, save this query
   - [ ] Switch to **Saved** - you should see your new query, run it and check the results
   - [ ] Switch to **Recent** - you should be able to see recent queries you've run